 Several educational exhibits with information on bats and railroad history are located along the half-mile trail, and from May through October bats can sometimes be seen flying within the tunnel.
 The nightly educational programs provide guests with a better understanding of the life history and ecology of bats.

 Bat trunks are available for teachers, individuals or organizations to borrow.
 Education materials include classroom curricula for all age classes, amazing videos, and a slide presentation.
 Demonstration materials consist of a taxidermic bat, a bat detector, posters, and many other neat hands-on items.
 For reference, Bat Conservation International's Bat House Builder's Handbook, 'Bats in Question', and 'Facts on the Fly' are part of the trunks.
 For a list of trunks available in Texas please visit Bat Trunk Resources.

-School and Organizational Presentations If you would like for a biologist to visit your school or organization to give an educational presentation on bats of Texas and/or bats and the environment please see the list of available presentations below and e-mail the park for more information and scheduling opportunities (Programs dates and times are subject to biologist/volunteer availability).
+School and Organizational Presentations.
+If you would like for a biologist to visit your school or organization to give an educational presentation on bats of Texas and/or bats and the environment, please see the list of available presentations below and e-mail the park for more information and scheduling opportunities (Program dates and times are subject to biologist/volunteer availability).

-- Presentation Bats of Texas (Kids & Adults) - Open to all groups
+- Presentation: Bats of Texas (Kids and Adults) - Open to all groups

 - Bats and the Environment - 4th Grade

-- Puppets & Bat Program- 1st & 2nd Grades, and Libraries
+- Puppets and Bat Program- 1st and 2nd Grades, and Libraries

 - Distance Learning Programs (via Skype):

 - Introduction to Bats - Grades K through 6th